jmscharff2/Meny/README.md

 	// The alignment of the menu (top/right/bottom/left)
 	position: 'left',

 	// The height of the menu (when using top/bottom position)
 	height: 200,

+	// The width of the menu (when using left/right position)
+	width: 260
+});

+var top_meny = Top_Meny.create({
+	// The element that will be animated in from off screen
+	menuElement: document.querySelector( '.top-meny' ),

+	// The contents that gets pushed aside while Meny is active
+	contentsElement: document.querySelector( '.contents' ),

+	// The alignment of the menu (top/right/bottom/left)
+	position: 'top',

+	// The height of the menu (when using top/bottom position)
+	height: 200,